 - Development of a Professional Identity – assuming the lawyer’s role, exercising professional responsibility for clients/organization; exercising professional responsibility in a complex workplace; integrating personal and professional identities; and observing and critiquing the nature of legal practice.

-- Developing a Contextual Understanding of Client’s Legal Problems – understanding the way legal problems arise and are experienced by clients, understanding the clients context, and seeing through another’s eyes.
+- Developing a Contextual Understanding of Client’s Legal Problems – understanding the way legal problems arise and are experienced by clients, understanding the clients' context, and seeing through another’s eyes.

-- Developing a Critical Understanding of Legal Process – understanding facts and their uncertainty, understanding law and its ongoing development through lawyering and interpretation, and examining law’s role in creating justice and injustice.
+- Developing a Critical Understanding of Legal Process – understanding facts and their uncertainty, understanding law and its ongoing development through lawyering and interpretation, and examining the law’s role in creating justice and injustice.

 - Developing Capacity to Think as a Lawyer – narrative thinking, strategic thinking, contextual thinking, critical thinking, building and applying theory, and developing self-awareness.

-- Developing Capacity to Act as a Lawyer – exercising judgment, problem-solving, using law as an advocacy tool, building advocacy skills, identifying and naming skills, synthesizing and managing information, developing facts, forming clients relationships, collaborating and relating to others, and assessing and evaluation lawyering mindsets and styles.
+- Developing Capacity to Act as a Lawyer – exercising judgment, problem-solving, using the law as an advocacy tool, building advocacy skills, identifying and naming skills, synthesizing and managing information, developing facts, forming clients relationships, collaborating and relating to others, and assessing and evaluation lawyering mindsets and styles.

 - Developing Capacity to Learn as a Lawyer – setting learning goals, reflecting on experiences, identifying lessons from and meanings of experiences, developing habits of learning, understanding one’s learning process, and transferring skills to new contexts.

-- Final journal submissions shall contain a detailed statements of the student extern’s self-assessment of his or her developmental skills and insight as they relate to the externship opportunity based on the developmental phases listed above.
+- Final journal submissions shall contain a detailed statement of the student extern’s self-assessment of his or her developmental skills and insight as they relate to the externship opportunity based on the developmental phases listed above.